-- Cook the rice.
+- To cook rice on the stove.
 Into a large saucepan, add the oil, water, and salt.
 Bring to a boil then stir in the rice.
 Reduce heat to low.
 Cover and simmer for 18-20 minutes until all the water is absorbed.
 DO NOT REMOVE THE LID.
 The steam is what helps it cook.

 - Fluff the rice.
 Remove the saucepan from the heat after 20 minutes but do not remove the lid just yet.
 Wait about 5 minutes then uncover and fluff with a fork.

-The result is soft, fluffy white rice, not mushy or wet.
+The result is soft, fluffy white rice, not mushy nor wet.
 It’s perfect!